mv2731/mv2731.github.io/index.md

 I'm Maya Venkatraman, a Research Software Engineer at the [AlQuraishi Laboratory](https://www.aqlab.io/).

-In the past, I worked at Google Research, .
-I also contributed on a 20% basis to [DeepVariant](https://github.com/google/deepvariant) and research expanding upon [DeepNull](https://www.nature.com/articles/s41467-021-27930-0).
+In the past, I worked at Google Research, applying computer vision to dermatologic image classification ([Derm on Lens](https://www.forbes.com/sites/saibala/2023/06/16/you-can-now-use-google-lens-on-your-phone-to-look-up-skin-conditions/)).
+I also contributed on a 20% basis to genomics projects, including [DeepVariant](https://github.com/google/deepvariant) and [DeepNull](https://www.nature.com/articles/s41467-021-27930-0).

-I also worked at YouTube Trust and Safety, building infrastructure for ML-based spam detection.
+Before that, I worked at YouTube Trust and Safety, building infrastructure for ML-based spam detection.

 # Publications